Shelley Hancock

 Hancock previously served as the thirtieth Speaker of the New South Wales Legislative Assembly and was the first woman to hold the role, serving between May 2011 and March 2019.
 Hancock also served as the Minister for Local Government in the second Berejiklian ministry and the Perrottet ministry between April 2019 and December 2021.

+She stood down at the 2023 New South Wales state election.

 Early years and background

 Hancock grew up in Chatswood and attended primary schools in Chatswood and Artarmon and the North Sydney Girls High School.
 She completed a Bachelor of Arts at the University of Sydney and was a former joint owner of the H Ranch at Milton and was a high school teacher at Ulladulla for 26 years.
 Hancock is married to Ossie and they have three children.

-Hancock served on Shoalhaven City Council for 17 years as a ward three alderman and councillor, serving on a number of Council committees.
-Hancock was also elected Deputy Mayor from September 2000 to September 2001.
+Hancock served on Shoalhaven City Council for 17 years as a ward three alderman and councillor, serving on a number of council committees.
+Hancock was also elected deputy mayor from September 2000 to September 2001.